 - Loss of appetite in baby

-- Baby discomfort while nursing
+- Discomfort in baby while nursing

 When thrush is passed to a nursing a mom, you might find that:

-- Your nipples are unusually red, cracked, sensitive or itchy
+- Your nipples are unusually red, cracked, sensitive, or itchy

 - You experience pain while nursing